goncalvesjoao/react-to-commonJS/README.md

 # react-to-commonjs2 AKA r2c2
 A tool to help you build, test and preview your react component and distribute it as a commonJS module.

 Gathering and configuring the several different technologies necessary to build a React Component can be overwhelming for a novice and for a more experienced developer it becomes a repetitive process.
-Also when building a component to be used by other Apps, you'll need your own web page dedicated to preview and document the different ways you Component can be used.
+Also, when building a component with the purpose of being used by other Apps, you'll need your own web page to preview and document the different ways your React Component can be used.

-This is not a tool for creating full-fledged React Apps, nor to create Single Page Apps.
-Its a tool to help you build and distribute CommonJS and/or standalone React Components ready to be used by other people.
+This is not a tool for creating full-fledged single page React Apps.
+Its a tool to help you build and distribute CommonJS (or standalone) React Components ready to be used by other people.

 ## Getting started:
 ```